Thatcherism: Ideological definition

 Thatcher saw herself as creating a libertarian movement, rejecting traditional Toryism.
-Thatcherism is associated with libertarianism within the Conservative Party, albeit one of libertarian ends achieved by using strong and sometimes authoritarian leadership.
+Thatcherism is associated with libertarianism within the Conservative Party, albeit one of libertarian ends achieved by using strong leadership.
 British political commentator Andrew Marr has called libertarianism the "dominant, if unofficial, characteristic of Thatcherism".
 Whereas some of her heirs, notably Michael Portillo and Alan Duncan, embraced this libertarianism, others in the Thatcherite movement such as John Redwood sought to become more populist.

 Some commentators have argued that Thatcherism should not be considered properly libertarian.
 Noting the tendency towards strong central government in matters concerning the trade unions and local authorities, Andrew Gamble summarised Thatcherism as "the free economy and the strong state".
 Simon Jenkins accused the Thatcher government of carrying out a nationalisation of Britain.
 Libertarian political theorist Murray Rothbard did not consider Thatcherism to be libertarian and heavily criticised Thatcher and Thatcherism, stating that "Thatcherism is all too similar to Reaganism: free-market rhetoric masking statist content".
 Stuart McAnulla said that Thatcherism is actually liberal conservatism, a combination of liberal economics and a strong state.